 A millennium ago so the legend goes, the Hirokuma brothers found the statue of Kannon (the Bodhisattva of Mercy - the deity ...
 More

 A millennium ago so the legend goes, the Hirokuma brothers found the statue of Kannon (the Bodhisattva of Mercy - the deity alleged to have great powers in purifying people and granting them true happiness) in their fishing nets, and the village chief dutifully enshrined it.
 The Asakusa Shrine was thus established in 1649 and the three persons in the legend were consecrated as gods of the shrine, hereby earning it the nickname Sanja-sama (the shrine of the three gods).
-Undoubtedly the most famous shrine in Tokyo, it also hosts the Sanja Festival in May.
+Undoubtedly one of the most famous shrine in Tokyo, it also hosts the Sanja Festival in May.

 Asakusa is touristy, but you'll find just as many Japanese tourists as foreigners.
 My husband is from Japan and he even took his father there.
 It's small trinket shops, but you can find hidden treasures there as well.
 You just have to take the time to look.
 I have been there over 9 times and I always find something new.
 My most favorite memory was last winter, we had the luck to be there at night time with the softest whitest snowflakes falling and covering the temples.
 It was simply magical.
 The quiet sounds of the the snow falling, the heady smell of incense, and then as if on cue a peaceful quiet fell and all seemed right with the world.....